MudSpotter & Sediment Studies

-We have trialled a pilot citizen science method in Chesham, looking for sources of sediment into the River Chess.
+We have trialled a pilot citizen science method to identify sediment entry points to the river in Chesham, carried out sediment source apportionment and more.

 Sediment builds up in rivers, also known as siltation, and is a particular problem in chalk streams.